-- The District shall maintain a safe environment, utilize quality curriculum and diverse instructional opportunities to ensure student achievement at the highest standards of excellence. - The District shall be a good steward of the community's resources financial, human, facilities and explore new opportunities for organizational efficiency and effectiveness. - The District shall provide meaningful and effective communication in a timely manager to all parents, students, staff and District Partners.
+- The District shall maintain a safe environment, utilize a transformative curriculum and diverse instructional opportunities to ensure student socialization and student achievement at the highest standards of excellence. - The District shall be a good steward of the community's resources financial, human, facilities - and explore new opportunities for organizational efficiency and effectiveness. - The District shall provide meaningful communication in a timely manner to all parents, students, staff and District Partners. - The District shall study the current level of satisfaction which will lead to a plan for improvement at Del Rio Middle School. - The District shall prioritize reading as a skill for lifelong learning.